raymondjacobson/monsoon/README.md

 positional arguments:
-  action      either 'put' or 'grab' a file into the cloud file        file to put or grab
+  action      either 'put' or 'grab' a file into the cloud file        file to commit action on

 optional arguments:
   -h, --help  show this help message and exit